seedofpanic/e-rpg/README.md

    ```

 3. The built files will be available in the `ui/dist` directory and can be served by the Flask application

-## Customizing Characters
-Characters can be created and customized directly through the web interface.
-Each character can have:
-- Unique personality traits and background
-- Character class and race
-- Custom avatar
-- Inventory items and gold
-- Ability scores

-## Game Master Personas
-You can create and manage different Game Master personas to change the tone and style of your game sessions.
-The application allows you to:
-- Create multiple GM personas
-- Set favorite personas
-- Define default personas
-- Upload custom avatars for each persona